 git shortlog --after 2020-01-01 --summary --numbered --no-merges

 Most people are only familiar with the exchange rate of Bitcoin, if that.
 But exchange rate is just one of many metrics we can use to observe the evolution of this ecosystem.
 While any given metric can be gamed or may be taken from sources that aren’t 100% reliable, by using a diversity of metrics and sources we can get a rough idea of the trends in this space.

-Bitcoin didn't blow anyone's expectations away in 2019; it made steady progress.
-Those of us who are dedicated to this system shall continue to BUIDL and add value; we have no control over the market but I expect that it will catch up to us sooner or later.
+2020 was the year of the first wave of big institutional players dipping their toes into Bitcoin after observing it for some time.
+Those of us who are dedicated to this system shall continue to BUIDL and add value; we have no control over the market but I expect that this is only the beginning of the next wave of adoption.